ekleen77/Lesson1/README.md

-# Lesson1
-Data Science Nanodgree - Lesson1
+# Newark Airport Airline Performance

-This is where I will publish my final submission for Lesson 1.
+## This is where I will publish my final submission for Lesson 1.